cgoliver/rnaglib/src/rnaglib/tasks/RNA_Ligand/README.md

 - Adds relevant attributes to the classification tasks
 - Defines choice of splitting strategy and through inheritance the model evaluation methods.

+### prepare_dataset.py

+This file contains the definition of the PrepareDataset class which is being called in ligand_identity.py in the data post-processing.
+Indeed, the filtering of the RNAs aiming at removing redundancy is a bit different for this tasks than for other tasks.

+### prepare_data.py

+This file contains the instructions to build the 2 JSON files bp_dict.json and ligands_dict.json which respectively indicate the splitting of the RNA residues into binding pockets and the ligand associated with each RNA residue. bp_dict.json and ligands_dict.json are required to run ligand_identity.py.
+By default, the files bp_dict.json and ligands_dict.json contained in data folder will be used.

 ## Usage

-To train and evaluate the model, simply run: `python demo.py` or `python demo.py --frompickle` if you want to use a precomputed task, saving some execution time.
+To train and evaluate the model, simply run: `python demo.py` if you want to use a precomputed task, saving some execution time.